20CaraWilton/BigData/README.md

 Cara Wilton, Amy Andrade, William Leatherwood
 Links to other group members collaborative report pages Assignment description (i.e. What did this project ask you to do?)

-Describe the area of focus you and your partner chose to explore and explain why you chose this area.
-Your answer should be no more than 200 words.
-In light of recent events my group and I decided to put our focus on Mass Shootings and Gun Control.
+In light of recent events, my group and I decided to put our focus on Mass Shootings and Gun Control.
+The recent mass shootings have caused debate over gun control.
+Our goal is to provide information, over gun control amd mass shootings, to insure that individuals on both sides of this political debate are educated over the topic.

-List the set of three to five questions you sought to answer.
+Our teams research question consisted of the following- What is the correlation between mass shootings and gun control?
+What events occurred that sparked the sudden uprise in searches in October 1 to October 7 in 2017?
+Where in the world are these topics searched?
+What region has the most interest in these topics?
+What are some related quieres?

 Identify each permanent data set you used.
 For each set, you must:
 Provide the permanent URL.
 Briefly describe the data set.
 Each description should be no more than 100 words.